-- the introduction, withdrawal, success and timing of business initiatives and strategies; - changes in political, economic or industry conditions, the interest rate environment or conditions affecting the financial and capital markets, which could result in changes in the value of our assets; - the relative and absolute investment performance and operations of MCC Advisors; - · the impact of increased competition; - the impact of future acquisitions and divestitures; - our business prospects and the prospects of our portfolio companies; - · the impact of legislative and regulatory actions and reforms and regulatory, supervisory or enforcement actions of government agencies relating to us or MCC Advisors; - · our contractual arrangements and relationships with third parties; - · any future financings by us; - the ability of MCC Advisors to attract and retain highly talented professionals; - fluctuations in foreign currency exchange rates; - · the impact of changes to tax legislation and, generally, our tax position; and - the unfavorable resolution of legal proceedings.
+- · the introduction, withdrawal, success and timing of business initiatives and strategies; - changes in political, economic or industry conditions, the interest rate environment or conditions affecting the financial and capital markets, which could result in changes in the value of our assets; - · the relative and absolute investment performance and operations of MCC Advisors; - · the impact of increased competition; - the impact of future acquisitions and divestitures; - our business prospects and the prospects of our portfolio companies; - the impact of legislative and regulatory actions and reforms and regulatory, supervisory or enforcement actions of government agencies relating to us or MCC Advisors; - our contractual arrangements and relationships with third parties; - · any future financings by us; - the ability of MCC Advisors to attract and retain highly talented professionals; - fluctuations in foreign currency exchange rates; - · the impact of changes to tax legislation and, generally, our tax position; and - the unfavorable resolution of legal proceedings.

 Such forward-looking statements may include statements preceded by, followed by or that otherwise include the words "trend," "opportunity," "pipeline," "believe," "comfortable," "expect," "anticipate," "current," "intention," "estimate," "position," "assume," "potential," "outlook," "continue," "remain," "maintain," "sustain," "seek," "achieve," and similar expressions, or future or conditional verbs such as "will," "would," "should," "could," "may," or similar expressions.
 The forward looking statements contained in this annual report involve risks and uncertainties.
-Our actual results could differ materially from those implied or expressed in the forward-looking statements for any reason, including the factors set forth as "Risk Factors" and elsewhere in this quarterly report on Form 10-Q.
+Our actual results could differ materially from those implied or expressed in the forward-looking statements for any reason, including the factors set forth as "Risk Factors" in our annual report on Form 10-K filed with the SEC on December 8, 2016, and elsewhere in this quarterly report on Form 10-Q.